-Examples: An institution may find advantageous to pay a moderate subscription for offering access to standard functionalities to all of its users and pay an extra amount of money for having access to more advanced functionalities for a restricted set of users who actually need them.

-As another example, consider the possibility of paying a basic fee for the subscription to a set of standard Collections of a Digital Library and pay on a per-Information Object basis when you access Information Objects which belong to a Collection you are not subscribed to.
+- An institution may find it advantageous to pay a moderate subscription for offering access to standard functionalities to all of its users and then pay an extra amount of money for access to more advanced functionalities for a restricted set of users who actually need them. - As another example, consider the possibility of paying a basic fee for subscription to a set of standard Collections of a Digital Library and pay on a per-Information Object basis when you access Information Objects belonging to a Collection you are not subscribed to.

-C155 Interoperability Support
+C156 Interoperability Support

-Definition: The Generic Quality Parameter reflecting the capability of a Digital Library to inter-operate with other Digital Libraries.
+Definition: A Generic Quality Parameter reflecting the capability of a Digital Library to inter-operate with other Digital Libraries.